-This has been updated to PolicyTech format and being review by SME Reggie Wilburn.
+This is being reviewed by Associate Provost for Undergraduate Affairs Reginal Wilburn.
 Awaiting Title IX pregnancy information summer 2024.

 Regular and punctual class attendance is essential, and no assigned work is summarily excused because of absence, no matter what the cause.
 Records of class attendance are the responsibility of the faculty, and every course's syllabus should clearly state the instructor's policy on class attendance and how attendance affects a student's final evaluation in the course.
 Students who miss an instructional experience are expected to meet with faculty to discuss their absence as soon as possible.